 The observed time-integrated spectrum, taken as the average over the first second of observation, is shown by the dashed line in the top left panel of Figure~\ref{fig:standard_case}.
-Qualitatively, it is quite similar in shape to the total comoving spectrum at the photosphere as shown in the bottom right panel of Figure~\ref{fig:KRA_comoving_photon_distribution}.
-However, the superposition of radiation emitted at a range of optical depths (different spectral shapes) and angles (different Doppler boosts) leads to a time-integrated spectrum that is broader and softer at low energies and have a more extended high-energy power law.
-The spectrum peaks at $E_p \approx 200~$keV, which is a typical value for GRBs \citep{Poolakkil2021}.
-At low energies, the spectrum has a smooth curvature from $E_p$ down to $\sim 3~$keV, below which the spectrum becomes very steep \citep[tending asymptotically towards $\alpha \sim 0.4$,][]{Beloborodov2010,Lundman2013}.
-Above the peak, the spectrum exhibits a high-energy power law extending for $\sim 1.5$ orders of magnitude with a slope $\beta \approx -2.3$ cutting off at $\sim 5~$MeV.
+Qualitatively, it was quite similar in shape to the total comoving spectrum at the photosphere as shown in the bottom right panel of Figure~\ref{fig:KRA_comoving_photon_distribution}.
+However, the superposition of radiation emitted at a range of optical depths (different spectral shapes) and angles (different Doppler boosts) led to a time-integrated spectrum that was broader and softer at low energies and had a more extended high-energy power law.
+The spectrum peaked at $E_p \approx 200~$keV, which is a typical value for GRBs \citep{Poolakkil2021}.
+At low energies, the spectrum had a smooth curvature from $E_p$ down to $\sim 3~$keV, below which the spectrum became very steep \citep[tending asymptotically towards $\alpha \sim 0.4$,][]{Beloborodov2010,Lundman2013}.
+Above the peak, the spectrum exhibited a high-energy power law extending for $\sim 1.5$ orders of magnitude with a slope $\beta \approx -2.3$ cutting off at $\sim 5~$MeV.

-To get a more qualitative idea of how such a spectrum compares to actual observations, we use a similar analysis to \citet{SamuelssonRyde2023, Alamaa2024_intrapulse}.
-The time-integrated spectrum is forward-folded through a detector response matrix.
-This generates a mock data set that accounts for both detector and background effects.
-The background is obtained by using the response file from a real GRB, in this case GRB 150213A, and the background strength is determined by setting a user specified signal-to-noise ratio (S/N).
-The mock data set can then be fitted with any standard GRB function such as the Band function \citep{Band1993}.
-In this paper, we use the Fermi Gamma-ray Burst Monitor \citep[GBM,][]{Meegan2009} as the detector.
-The procedure automatically accounts for the detector effective area, which means that the fit can only consider data within the GBM energy sensitivity window \citep[8~keV to 40~MeV,][]{Meegan2009}.
+To get a more qualitative idea of how such a spectrum compared to actual observations, we used a similar analysis to \citet{SamuelssonRyde2023, Alamaa2024_intrapulse}.
+The time-integrated spectrum was forward-folded through a detector response matrix.
+This generated a mock dataset that accounted for both detector and background effects.
+The background was obtained by using the response file from a real GRB, in this case GRB 150213A, and the background strength was determined by setting a user specified signal-to-noise ratio (S/N).
+The mock dataset could then be fitted with any standard GRB function such as the Band function \citep{Band1993}.
+In this paper, we used the Fermi Gamma-ray Burst Monitor \citep[GBM,][]{Meegan2009} as the detector.
+The procedure automatically accounted for the detector effective area, which meant that the fit could only consider data within the GBM energy sensitivity window \citep[8~keV to 40~MeV,][]{Meegan2009}.